-We are currently enrolling advanced soft tissue sarcoma patients into the fifth dose-level cohort (650 mg/n^2) of our Phase 1b camsirubicin clinical trial, which is nearly 2.5x the highest dose evaluated in any prior camsirubicin clinical trial (265 mg/m^2).
-The Phase 1b data to date show an improvement in median progression free survival from what was observed in the prior camsirubicin Phase 2 trial (265 mg/m^2).
+The Phase 1b data to date show an improvement in median progression free survival from what was observed in the prior camsirubicin Phase 2 trial (265 mg/m2).
 This is supportive of our dose-response hypothesis with camsirubicin.
-Additionally, one of the three patients in the 520 mg/m2 dose-level cohort recently went from having what was initially determined to be an unresectable cancer to, after several cycles of camsirubicin treatment and a corresponding 21% reduction in tumor dimensions, being determined to be resectable.
-This changed the course of treatment for this patient, who recently then underwent surgical resection of the cancer.
+Additionally, one of the three patients in the 520 mg/m2 dose-level (4th) cohort went from having what was initially determined to be an unresectable cancer to, after several cycles of camsirubicin treatment and a corresponding 21% reduction in tumor dimensions, being determined to be resectable.
+This changed the course of treatment for this patient, who subsequently underwent surgical resection of the cancer.
 To date, no drug-related cardiotoxicity has been observed with camsirubicin treatment as evaluated by the industry standard left ventricular ejection fraction ("LVEF").
-This compares favorably to the well-documented dose-restricting cardiotoxicity experienced with doxorubicin, the current first-line treatment for ASTS.
+This compares favorably to the well-documented dose-restricting cardiotoxicity experienced with doxorubicin, the current first-line treatment for advanced soft tissue sarcoma ("ASTS").

-To date, 75% of camsirubicin patients in this Phase 1b trial have experienced no hair loss.
-Of the 25% with any hair loss, only 8% experienced >50% hair loss and only 17% experienced low grade hair loss.
+To date, 71% of camsirubicin patients in this Phase 1b trial have experienced no hair loss.
+Of the 29% with any hair loss, only approximately 14% experienced >50% hair loss, with the remainder having low grade hair loss.
 This compares favorably to the approximately 50% of doxorubicin treated patients in recent ASTS clinical trials reporting some amount of hair loss, with the majority of these patients experiencing >50% hair loss.
-Only 8% of camsirubicin patients in the Phase 1b trial have experienced low grade, mild oral mucositis.
+Only 14% of camsirubicin patients in the Phase 1b trial have experienced mild-to-severe oral mucositis.
 This compares favorably to the roughly 35-40% of doxorubicin treated patients in recent ASTS clinical trials that experienced mild-to-severe oral mucositis.